nasa/harmony-regression-tests/README.md

 * `reference_files` contains golden template files for expected outputs of `tests`.
-When you add new binary files to your test, you should configure them to to use Git LFS as well as keep them as small as possible.
+When you add new binary files to your test, you should configure them to to use Git LFS **as well as keep them as small as possible**.
 * `SwathProjector_Regression.ipynb` is the regression test Jupyter notebook itself, running tests in cells.
 A test suite fails when a Jupyter notebook cell returns an error from the execution.
 Each regression test is designed to